-Cindy Blackstock reading of Spirit Bear and Children Make HistoryCategories: Alumni in the News, FIFSW Students in the News
+Cindy Blackstock reading of Spirit Bear and Children Make HistoryCategories: Alumni + Friends, Students

 Cindy Blackstock, Executive Director of the First Nations Child & Family Caring Society hosted a Spirit Bear Tea Party and read her book Spirit Bear and Children Make History while visiting the Aboriginal Headstart Program coordinated by Native Child & Family Services Toronto at the First Nations School.
 Invited along were FIFSW MSW students who had the opportunity to have tea with Dr. Blackstock and Headstart team members who shared experience and knowledge with these social workers in training.